aniketpant83/backend-devops-lab/README.md

 1. Make the backend services interact with each other.
 2. Make them share a common database.
-3. Incorporate more technologies (ArgoCD, GoLang, Artefactory etc)to learn the intricacies beyond what tutorials teach you.
+3. Incorporate more technologies (ArgoCD, GoLang, Artefactory etc)to learn intricacies beyond what tutorials teach you.

 ---